OpenWebRX+

 By clicking on a colored locator square, you can see all the reports received from its location, as shown below.
 The information bubble also indicates locator's name (using Maidenhead System), its distance from the receiver, and the time last report has been received from this locator.

 By clicking on a marker, you can see marker-specific information, such as APRS weather report shown below.
 The information bubble also indicates marker's name (e.g. HAM callsign), its distance from the receiver, and the last time information has been received about this marker.
-When relevant, OpenWebRX+ will also indicate the path infomation travelled, as seen at the bottom of the information bubble.
+When relevant, OpenWebRX+ will also indicate the path information travelled, as seen at the bottom of the information bubble.

 The FM broadcasts generally occur between 76MHz and 108MHz.
 Each broadcaster is allocated 100kHz of spectrum, unless they are in the US where 200kHz is allocated to each station.
 FM broadcasts may reach distances up to 100km, limited by the horizon line.
 If you live in the US, the closest FM stations can be found via the Radio Locator website.